-Sexually transmitted diseases (STDs) don't always show any evidence & persons may seems perfectly healthy or not even know they are infected.
+Sexually transmitted diseases (STDs) don't always show any evidence & persons may seems perfectly healthy or not even know they have infections.
 For this reason it is better to use the name “sexually transmitted infections” (STIs)

 The STIs are mainly: